fimion/alex-party/posts/2021-04-02-javascript-labels-and-returning-early.md

 ---
 I have previously read about and experimented with labels on for loops in JavaScript and after seeing [Brendan Eich tweet about it](https://twitter.com/BrendanEich/status/1376912996748783616), I decided to experiment on if statements as well.
 I threw together a little [demo codepen](https://codepen.io/fimion/pen/NWddamo) and thought about why we don't use this style of syntax.

-In a way, JavaScript labels are a call back to BASIC programming and the GOTO command.
+In a way, JavaScript labels are a callback to BASIC programming and the GOTO command.
 Well, sort of.
 More